-The Department completed the SFY 2022-2024 MOU and sent it out to all counties with a June 30th deadline for counties to return the signed document.
+The Department completed the SFY 2022-2024 MOU and sent it out to all counties with a June 30, 2023, deadline for counties to return the signed document.
 In accordance with G.S.
 108A-74(a1), the SFY 2022-2024 agreement includes performance measures and administrative responsibilities.
 The administrative responsibilities are the same as in SFY 2021-2022.
 They include staffing and workforce development requirements, compliance, data submission, communication, and inter-agency cooperation.
-As of February 15, 2023, 99 of the 100 counties have signed and submitted the MOU to DHHS; the Department will continue following up with the remaining 1 county that has yet to submit an MOU.
+To date, 99 of the 100 counties have signed and submitted the MOU to DHHS.